diaa/apg-workshop/_entries/05-08 time-ser.md

 SSL connection (protocol: TLSv1.2, cipher: ECDHE-RSA-AES256-GCM-SHA384, bits: 256, compression: off) Type "help" for help.

-execute the command to validate the the TimescaleDb is avilable
+execute the command to validate the the TimescaleDB is available:
 ```sql
 SELECT * FROM pg_available_extensions;
 ```